 J. Undergraduate Degrees Conferred – by area of study

-Contact Institutional Effectiveness for Cochise College Common Data Set.
+Contact Institutional Research for Cochise College Common Data Set.

 The college participates in several national surveys to better understand first experiences of entering students (SENSE), engagement and learning by students at all levels (CCSSE), faculty perceptions of student engagement and learning (CCFSSE), and general education outcomes (ETS Proficiency Profile or PP).